platformsh/platformsh-docs/src/gettingstarted/dev-environments/merge.md

     git push
     ```

-    Select `dev`, and then Platform.sh will merge `dev` into its parent, `master`.
     When the build process completes, verify that your changes have been merged.

     ```bash
     platform url